wendyzzzw/android-Games/README.txt

 3. TicTacToe.java: this is for my Tic Tac Toe game.
 4. ConnectFour.java: this is for my Connect Four game
 5. HangMan.java: this is for my Hangman game.
-I basically just write one class for one activity, I think this is a very simple and clear way to implement this multi-game project.

 Wen Zhou 05/17/2016